 He is a docent and tour leader and special programs presenter at Jack London State Historic Park.

-Highlights in 2017 included new international accent clients in American Accent Training, Italian language study and travel/study in Italy.
-Also a special presentation to the Sons of Italy, Eureka Chapter on the Italian-American contribution the history and development of jazz, continued piano study and eleven new original radio interviews on the KHSU 90.5 FM public radio on sports and athletes in the Americas and the Caribbean and their connection to popular and political culture.
+Highlights in 2017 included new international accent clients in American Accent Training method, Italian language study and travel/study in Italy.
+Also a special presentation to the Sons of Italy, Eureka Chapter on the Italian-American Contribution the History and Development of Jazz, continued piano study and eleven new original radio interviews on the KHSU 90.5 FM public radio on sports and athletes in the Americas and the Caribbean and their connection to popular and political culture.
 Also a dramatic reading at Jack London State Historic Park literature series and tours at Jack London’s historic Wolf House in Glen Ellen, California.

-Highlights in 2015 included Spanish study in Nicaragua, ESL certification, and accent training certification (see Accent Training and English as a Second Language) and piano study in boogie/woogie and American Jazz standards.
+Highlights in 2015 included Spanish study in Nicaragua, TESOL/ESL certification, Certified Consultant – PESL (Pronouncing English as a Second Language) Method, Compton Institute of Language and Phonology and piano study in boogie/woogie and American Jazz standards.

 Highlights in 2014 included an original performance, Only a Fool is Not Afraid of a Crazy Man – a spoken-word/jazz presentation with the Tim Randles Trio at the Westhaven Center for the Arts, the completion of 14-part series on Latino athletes in sport and popular culture for the El Sol Bilingue Newspaper, a new radio feature airing on the Humboldt Homepage with Danielle Orr on the first Friday of the month at 1:00 PM on KHSU 90.
-5 FM entitled Athletes in Popular Culture and Politics and from the Caribbean and the Americas , special evening tours to the historic Wolf House at Jack London State Historic Park, the narration of the first Audio Tour AP for Jack London State Historic Park, and numerous personal and radio appearances.
+5 FM entitled Athletes in the Americas and Caribbean and their Connection to Popular Culture and Politics, special evening tours to the historic Wolf House at Jack London State Historic Park, the narration of the first Audio Tour AP for Jack London State Historic Park, and numerous personal and radio appearances.

 In November of 2013, Doc presented his highly entertaining multi-media lecture/show, The Brown Bomber, The Blues and the Blast: Sports Social Justice and the Legacy of Joe Louis and Jackie Robinson in the Armed Forces in WWII and the music that helped shape American attitudes about race for the Port Chicago Naval Magazine National Memorial Legacy Series at Sir Francis Drake High School in San Anselmo, CA.